Prag8855/aab/content/docs/auslanderbehorde-job-change.md

 ## How to send this letter

+Send the letter to [the department who is responsible for you](/out/auslanderbehorde-contact).
+Include a copy of your resignation letter, your termination notice, and your new work contract.

 In Berlin, you can email, post or fax this letter.
-It's better if you send it by fax or [registered mail](/glossary/Einschreibebrief).

-Don't forget to include a copy of your resignation letter, your termination notice, and your new work contract.
+The *Ausländerbehörde* will answer a few weeks later.[^1]

 **[How to mail a letter ➞](/guides/mail-a-letter)**

+[^1]: Carina Senf at [Rotwang Law](https://rotwang-law.de/en/) (July 2023), user report